luismesas/js-capacity-test/README.md

 - Send a pull request with the code fixed.

-These are the errors which make the application crashes:
+These are the errors which make the application non functional:
 - the application shows an error and doesn't display nothing :(
-- adding a todo cause an error to be thrown in console
+- adding a todo item causes an error to be shown in the console
 - todo filter is not working :(
-- destroying a todo causes a error to be shown in the console, and the todo doesn't disapear until the page get refreshed
+- destroying a todo causes an error to be shown in the console, and the todo doesn't disappear until the page get refreshed
-- when you try to complete a task, it counts in the "items left" counter, but it dosen't get marked as completed
+- when you try to complete a task, it counts in the "items left" counter, but it doesn't get marked as completed